 We protect your assets with proven technology, processes, and insurance.
 Keeping your account information secure is of primary importance and should also be viewed as a primary responsibility of yours.
 Below are a few of the precautions we take, and some of the procedures you should know about, to assist:

-For more information on our extended FDIC insurance program please visit the Cash Investment Center.
+For more information on FDIC Insured Bank Deposit Program, please visit the Cash Investment Center.

-FOLIOfn Investments, Inc. is a member of the Securities Investor Protection Corporation (SIPC).
+Folio Investments, Inc., doing business as Goldman Sachs Custody Solutions, is a member of the Securities Investor Protection Corporation (SIPC).
 A brochure explaining the coverage provided by SIPC is available on SIPC’s website at www.sipc.org.
-In addition to SIPC coverage, we have purchased from underwriters at Lloyds of London supplemental customer securities insurance.
-Together those coverages provide a total aggregate limit of $50 million limited to a combined return of $10 million to any single customer.
+In addition to SIPC coverage, we have purchased supplemental customer securities insurance.
 Neither SIPC nor the supplemental insurance coverage protect against losses resulting from a decline in the market value of securities.

 You are automatically logged out of your account after 30 minutes of inactivity.
 This helps protect you from the potential threat of others accessing your account through an unattended computer.
 Nevertheless, you should never leave your computer unattended with your account in a logged in state.